 Javascript | V8

-The JavaScript functions that Nex executes are run inside a V8 sandbox, which is inside a Firecracker sandbox.
+The JavaScript functions that Nex executes are run inside a V8 sandbox, which is often also contained within a Firecracker sandbox.
 As a result, these JavaScript functions don't have the same kind of freedom of access to capabilities that other function types (e.g. Node.js in a cloud provider).
-However, we've made the most common use cases available by default through what we call "host services"
+However, we've made the most common use cases available by default through host services.

-Host services aren't just access to arbitrary capabilities, they're access to managed capabilities that are designed to be pre-provisioned and ready to go, so function developers don't have to write provisiong code, they can focus solely on the abstractions of capabilities they need.
+Host services aren't just access to arbitrary capabilities, they're access to managed capabilities that are designed to be pre-provisioned and ready to go, so function developers don't have to write provisiong code, they can focus solely on the capability abstractions they need.

 HTTP Client